CEA Investissement

 CEA Investissement SA is the venture capital arm of the Commissariat à l'Energie Atomique, established in 1999 and headquartered in Grenoble, France, with an additional office in Paris.
 The company specializes in seed, startup, and early-stage investments, primarily targeting innovative firms in technological sectors aligned with the research and development activities of CEA.
 Its focus areas include life sciences, micro and nanotechnologies, new energy technologies, security, advanced materials, biotechnology, and information technology.
 CEA Investissement typically invests between €0.2 million and €0.8 million in its portfolio companies, seeking minority stakes and often pursuing a board seat.
 The firm aims for exits within five to eight years through various methods, including acquisitions and public offerings.
 In addition to direct investments, CEA Investissement also engages in licensing and supports national investments in seed technology through collaborations with other funds.

-Hexana is a nuclear energy company specializing in small modular reactors (SMRs).
-It operates sodium-cooled fast neutron reactors, integrated with high-temperature storage systems, to produce flexible electricity and process heat.
-The company aims to reduce nuclear waste volume through its innovative technology.
+HEXANA is a nuclear energy company specializing in small modular reactors (SMRs).
+It operates sodium-cooled fast neutron reactors, integrated with high-temperature storage systems, to produce flexible electricity on demand and provide direct process heat.
+The company's technology aims to reduce the volume of nuclear waste, contributing to a cleaner and more efficient energy industry.

 Otrera